Women’s Health

 What Does a Well Woman Examination Include?

-- Examination of thyroid gland, neck, lungs, heart, breasts, abdomen, and skin
+- Examination of the thyroid gland, neck, lungs, heart, breasts, abdomen, and skin

 - Cervical cancer screening (PAP smear)